-Total Revenue expenditure from 1/1/2019 to 31/12/2019 before transfers to or from reserves.
-The LG returns system will calculate a percentage based on the figure for ICT expenditure submitted under C4.
+Total Revenue expenditure from 1/1/2021 to 31/12/2021 before transfers to or from reserves.
+The LG Returns system will calculate a percentage based on the figure for ICT expenditure submitted under C4.

-Finance (M1 and M2)
+Finance (M1 to M4)

-M1 - 5 Year summary of Revenue Account balance
+M1: Five-year summary of Revenue Account balance